Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Discussion

 Point 2 may be informative beyond the classical case that we have considered here with a two-arm randomized survival trial and a single readout.
 For example, we may plan differently for or have a better understanding of results from a group sequential trial, which has multiple opportunities for readout and potentially different balance of events across treatment arms over time.
 Likewise, we may plan differently for or have a better understanding of results from a hybrid control trial, which may employ unequal randomization for ethical or efficiency reasons, while borrowing information from historical controls if they are consistent with concurrent controls.

-Finally, our conclusions in Point 6 should not be interpreted by the reader as encouraging or discouraging unequal randomization.
-Our hope for this paper is rather to highlight considerations that trial sponsors may have missed in the past so that more accurate assessments and efficient team discussions can take place during trial design.
-From our collective experience, some study teams today still believe that 1:1 randomization maximizes power, and that if unequal randomization in favor of the treatment arm accelerates accrual, it will shorten the overall timeline of the trial.
-However---as we have argued, shown, and hopefully convinced you of through this paper---neither is necessarily true.
-Choosing a randomization ratio in practice requires more careful conversations, conversations in which statisticians are well-positioned to contribute to.
+Finally, Point 4 should not be interpreted by the reader as encouraging or discouraging unequal randomization.
+Our hope for this paper is rather to raise considerations that trial sponsors may have missed in the past so that more accurate assessments, efficient team discussions, and robust decision making can take place during trial design.
+For example, if there are ethical concerns in assigning patients to the control arm, then with the understanding that unequal randomization requires a similar number of events as 1:1 randomization, there might be greater incentive now to randomize patients 3:2 or 2:1.
+Alternatively, if there are cost and safety concerns for assigning more patients to the experimental arm than necessary, then with the understanding that unequal randomization prolongs the trial, there might be greater incentive for 1:1 randomization.
+Regardless of how the final decision is made, choosing a RR in practice requires careful conversations, conversations in which statisticians are well-positioned to contribute.